 It provides a single room with ensuite facilities for each patient, and the unit is divided into male and female accommodation.
 This inpatient unit provides care for adults with a learning disability who have additional complex needs and are at immediate risk to themselves or others of harm, neglect and/or abuse.
 Additional complex needs may include:

-- Mental health conditions, including personality disorder, not responding to interventions in community settings - Epilepsy affecting everyday living skills and social inclusion - Challenging behaviours - Pervasive developmental disorders including autistic spectrum/ADHD disorders, which may be resistant to treatment and related to other bio-psycho-social needs.
-May require: - legislation - more than one professional and a multi-disciplinary team to meet their needs - care programme approach continued support
+• Mental health conditions, including personality disorder, not responding to interventions in community settings be resistant to treatment and related to other bio-psycho-social needs.
+May require: